LostArtefacts/TRX/CONTRIBUTING.md

 New version releases happen automatically whenever a new tag is pushed to the `master` branch with the help of GitHub actions.

+## Supported compilers

+Please be advised that any build systems that are not the one we use for automating releases (= mingw-w64) come at user's own risk.
+They might crash or even refuse to compile.
+Pull requests are welcome, but those other toolchains will be always considered supplementary.